 - See our list of online read aloud videos compiled by Office of Children and Families Out-of-School Time staff.

-- Dive into the Summer Learning Adventure from Read by 4th and its partners!
-They have put together a robust summer learning platform with six weeks of fun activities for kids in grades Pre-K to 2.
+- The Ultimate Learning Adventure from Read by 4th and its partners is a robust literacy learning platform with six weeks of fun activities for kids in grades Pre-K to 2.

 Health and Athletics